 When you consume sucrose, your body breaks it back down into glucose — the primary source of energy for all of your cells — and fructose, which is primarily metabolized by the liver and stored as fat if the liver can’t keep up with fructose consumption.
 That’s why too much high-fructose corn syrup can easily lead to weight gain.

 Peruse the baking aisle of your local supermarket and you’ll find quite a few forms of sugar on the shelves, along with a variety of other sweeteners both natural and artificial.
-The following are some of the most common.
+While these terms have the following meanings in the United States, the same terms may have different meanings in other countries.

 Confectioner’s sugar: This is granulated sugar that has been ground down to a fine powder, thus its alternate name of powdered sugar.
 Usually, it’s mixed with a little bit of cornstarch to prevent clumping.
 Confectioner’s sugar can be sprinkled onto baked goods for a bit of decorative sweetening or dissolved in fats or liquid to create icing or frosting.

-Castor sugar: More finely ground than granulated sugar but not as fine as confectioner’s sugar, castor sugar dissolves easily in liquids, making it a popular choice for use in cocktails or other sweetened drinks.
+Castor sugar: Also called superfine, ultrafine, or baker’s sugar.
+More finely ground than granulated sugar but not as fine as confectioner’s sugar, castor sugar dissolves easily in liquids, making it a popular choice for use in cocktails or other sweetened drinks.
 It’s also often used in delicate baked goods, frosting, and icing.

 Granulated sugar: The most commonly used sugar, this is the refined, multipurpose sugar that’s sourced from sugarcane or sugar beets.
 Typically, when people refer to sugar, this is what they mean.
 You can cook with granulated sugar or use it as is to sweeten beverages or other foods.